 COAL PURCHASE AGREEMENT

-THIS COAL PURCHASE AGREEMENT (this "Agreement") is entered into and made as of J March 12, 2001, by and between North Carolina Power Holdings, LLC, a Delaware limited liability company ("Buyer"), and Enron North America Corp., a Delaware corporation ("Seller").
+THIS COAL PURCHASE AGREEMENT (this "Agreement") is entered into and made as of March 12, 2001, by and between North Carolina Power Holdings, LLC, a Delaware limited liability company ("Buyer"), and Enron North America Corp., a Delaware corporation ("Seller").
 Buyer and Seller are also referred to herein individually as a "Party" and collectively as the "Parties."

 RECITALS